rfsheffer/PoolRooms/README.md

 ## FUTURE LIST
 - Pool Noodle weapon
 - Larger entrance
-- Bind to LLL DungeonEvents::onApparatusTaken and make the pool lights red when taken
 - General overall tuning
 - More clutter and room details
 - Allow player to drown and make water a hindrance to speed